Michigan Film and Digital Media Incentive FAQs

 • Show proof of AICPA Peer Review Board review that has been accepted by the MACPA Peer Review Task Force for the licensing period beginning January 1, 2012.

-• Have prior experience auditing film productions.
+• Prior experience auditing film productions preferred.

 • Follow GAAP or OCBOA.

 • Perform audits on a routine and current basis.

 • Provide independent certification on risk assessment and internal controls related to compliance.

 • In order to insure independence, the audit fee must be paid prior to submission of the COCR.

 27. How long does it take to get the Incentive rebate?